Things to Do in Belvès, Dordogne

-Just steps from the market square, almost hidden in plain sight, the Château de Belvès offers a quiet doorway into the past.
 Behind its modest façade lies a world of Renaissance carvings, vaulted rooms, and one of the rarest discoveries in the Périgord — a set of medieval frescoes depicting the legendary Neuf Preux.
-Carefully restored and full of unexpected detail, the château is one of the village’s most surprising treasures.

-The Seven Bell Towers – Echoes of Belvès’ Past
+Explore The Seven Bell Towers – Echoes of Belvès’ Past

 Belvès Troglodyte Caves